holgerl/3d-visualization-workshop/tasks/task1.md

 - a renderer to draw stuff on the screen
 - a scene that holds the elements to be drawn
-- a camera that controls what you "see" in the scene
+- a camera that determines which part of the scene is visible

 To make a renderer, use [`WebGLRenderer`](https://threejs.org/docs/index.html#api/renderers/WebGLRenderer) from `three.js`.
 If you don't pass any parameters, it will internally create a `canvas` element that will work as a context for your WebGL visualization.